r3c/cottle/README.md

 - Demo, a simple Windows Form test program that allows you to write templates directly in a text box and render them using predefined data.

-User manual (the "manual.html" at repository root, also available through http://r3c.github.com/cottle/) explains how to use the library, and contains a lot of code examples.
+User manual is available at http://r3c.github.io/cottle/ (or in "gh-pages" branch of this repository) and explains how to use the library with many code snippets and examples.

 Licence
 -------

-This project is open-source, released under BSD licence.
+This project is open-source, released under MIT licence.
 See "LICENSE" file for more information.
 Any contribution would be of course highly welcomed!

 Author